HubTou/PyLists4C/DOC.md

 ```

 ### listFreeStr()
-Frees the memory allocated to a LIST representation
+Frees the memory allocated to a [Python-style LIST representation](DOC.md#displaying-lists)
 ```C
 extern void listFreeStr(STRING*); // NB: passing the previous STRING by address to reset it
 ```